August 28, 2020

 - Create straightforward cyber security policies.
 Write and distribute a clear set of rules and instructions on cyber security practices for employees.
 This will vary from business to business but may include policies on social media use, bring your own device, authentication requirements, etc.

 - Back up your data.
 Daily (or more frequent) backups are a requirement to recover from data corruption or loss resulting from security breaches.
 Consider using a data protection tool that takes incremental backups of data periodically throughout the day to prevent data loss.

 - Enable uptime.
 Choose a powerful data protection solution that enables “instant recovery” of data and applications.
 In fact, 92% of MSPs report that clients with business continuity disaster recovery (BCDR) products in place are less likely to experience significant downtime from ransomware and are back up and running quickly.
 Application downtime can significantly impact a business’ ability to generate revenue.
 Can your business afford downtime costs that are 23X greater (up by 200% year-over-year) than the average ransom requested in 2019?

 - Know where your data resides.
 The more places data exists, the more likely it is that unauthorised individuals will be able to access it.
 Use data discovery tools to find and appropriately secure data along with business-class Software-as-a-Service (SaaS) applications that allow for corporate control of data.

 - Control access to computers.
 Use key cards or similar security measures to control access to facilities, ensure that employees use strong passwords for laptops and desktops.
 Administrative privileges should only be given to trusted staff.

-The best defense is a good offense and that’s why developing a robust, multi-layered cyber security strategy can save a business.
+The best defence is a good offence and that’s why developing a robust, multi-layered cyber security strategy can save a business.
 For more information on cyber threats like ransomware and tips to mitigate the risk of downtime, check out our State of the Channel Ransomware Report.